 For instance, misusing Ambien, a common medicine for insomnia, may be abused due to the feelings of euphoria it can provide.

 You raise your risk for insomnia if you:

-- Take sleeping pills or alcohol to go to sleep, a habit that causes long-term disturbance of the sleep cycle
+- Take sleeping pills or alcohol to go to sleep, a habit that causes long-term dependence and disturbance of the sleep cycle

 - Drink too much coffee in the daytime